cjoakim/zero-to-AI/docs/session-preparing-for-this-series.md

 - Successful mentor at Microsoft - Cosmos DB Insiders, Data & AI peers
 - A persistent optimist; **you CAN learn Python and AI**

-## Goals

-- Introduce you to Application Development with Git, GitHub, and Python
-- Introduce you to the most relevant Azure PaaS Services for AI
-- Introduce you to AI
-- **"Teach you to Fish"** in ~20 **bite-size** lessons/sessions

-## Why did I volunteer to create and teach this course?
+### Why did I volunteer to create and present this series?

-- I've seen the need, at Microsoft, for technical enablement amongst my peers
+- I've seen a great need, at Microsoft, for technical enablement amongst my peers
-- I see the same need at 3Cloud
+- I'm seeing the same need at 3Cloud, especially as AI is transforming us so rapidly
 - Hands-on enablement in Python and AI can unleash your understanding, skills, value, success
 - To put us in a better position to understand and serve our customers